[Updated January 2022]

-- using rubber dam for all restorative procedures (reduces aerosol by 70%)
+- using rubber dam whenever possible (reduces aerosol by 70%)

 Preventive Dentistry has installed air purifiers with HEPA filters throughout the entire practice to quickly and effectively remove any airborne contaminants.

 With the COVID-19 Precautions Protocol we are implementing in addition to our routine strict infection control protocol, you can rest assured of a safe clean environment every time you visit us.

 Regarding the Treatment of Patients Who Are at Risk of COVID-19

 Having taken into consideration the safety of the team and other patients, Preventive Dentistry will not treat patients who have or are at high risk of COVID-19 infection.
 There will be very few situations where a patient has a significant dental emergency such that the use of analgesics will not allow a delay until the patient has reached the end of any mandatory quarantine period, or is no longer at risk of being infectious.

 Preventive Dentistry apologises most sincerely to any patient this may affect, however we will do all that we can without a physical presence in the surgery.
 A dentist will conduct a telephone consultation and take measures that may assist with management including prescription of antibiotics or analgesics or referral to a hospital dental clinic providing all relevant information to facilitate treatment there.